Mic92/sops-nix/README.md

 export SOPS_PGP_FP=${SOPS_PGP_FP}:2504791468b153b8a3963cc97ba53d1919c5dfd4
 ```

-If you prefer having a separate gnupg key, see [Use with gnupg instead of ssh keys](#use-with-gnupg-instead-of-ssh-keys).
+If you prefer having a separate GnuPG key, see [Use with GnuPG instead of ssh keys](#use-with-gnupg-instead-of-ssh-keys).

 ### 4. Create a sops file